dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 So we have created an LSTM network (`lstm_network`) and a fully connected network (`fully_connected_network`), and we use both components in the full network.
 The full network makes use of padded, packed sequences (defined in the forward pass), so we created the `pad_collate_fn` function to process the necessary work.
 The DataLoader will conduct that process.
-Finally, when we load the data, this will be done using the vectorizer, so the address will be represented using word embeddings.
+Finally, we will load the data using the vectorizer.
+This means that the addresses will be represented by word embeddings.
 Also, the address components will be converted into categorical value (from 0 to 7).